kshiteejajadhav/IoT-Assign-03/README.md

 **Environment:**
 * Python 3.7 and above
-* macOS, Linux, or Windows (tested on macOS using Anaconda)
+* macOS, Linux, or Windows (tested on macOS using VS Code)

 **Setup**
 * Thingspeak account is created on thingspeak.com